cs456s24/cs456s24/lab08/lab06_description.md

 As described above, this assignment is to create an asynchronous ROM containing the machine code of two different RISC-V programs.
 Below are two RISC-V programs.
 Each one should be converted to machine code and then hard-coded into your asynchronous ROM.
+Then create a testbench to make sure that the ROM is working as expected.

 Your asynchronous ROM should be deep enough to hold both programs so that they start on an even address and wide enough to hold an instruction.
 To be specific lets make a 0x70 byte deep and 4 byte (32-bit) wide ROM.